P-rth/Substitution-scheduler/README.md

 # Substitution-scheduler
-A program to help with sheduling substitutions in schools
+A program to help with scheduling substitutions in schools

 ##